Gasimhacker/alx-system_engineering-devops/0x00-shell_basics/README.md

-pwd is the command to print the current working directory ls is the command to display the contents list of your current directory.
+pwd is the command to print the current working directory ls is the command to display the contents list of your current directory. cd (without specifing any path) is the command to changes the working directory to the user’s home directory.